probablykasper/vidl/README.md

 </p>

 # vidl
-vidl is a script designed to easily download video/audio from anywere, using youtube-dl.
+vidl is a script designed to easily download video/audio from anywere, using youtube-dlc.
 It automatically embeds thumbnails to mp3/mp4/m4a files.

 vidl will add metadata to mp3 files if it's found.
 The `--no-md` option turns this off.
 `title`, `artist` and `year` metadata is added, but if the URL is a playlist, it also adds `album`, `album artist`, `track number`, `track count`.